varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/stocks/obm-gbm-eq-price.md

 ```

 ### Estimating the $\sigma$ parameter
 There are multiple methods to calculate the volatility parameter $\sigma$.
-Generally, these approaches can be classified into two categories - historical volatility estimates based on return data and future volatility estimates based on the [Implied Volatility (IV)](https://en.wikipedia.org/wiki/Implied_volatility) of [put and call options contracts](https://en.wikipedia.org/wiki/Option_(finance)).
+Generally, these approaches can be classified into two categories - historical volatility estimates based on the distribution of the return data and future volatility estimates based on the [Implied Volatility (IV)](https://en.wikipedia.org/wiki/Implied_volatility) of [put and call options contracts](https://en.wikipedia.org/wiki/Option_(finance)).
 For now, let's focus on computing the volatility $\sigma$ from historical data and talk about options later.

 The historic volatility is estimated by analyzing the distribution of returns using much the same approach we took when looking at the stylized facts.
 To do this, let's assume a share price model of the form: